albertfgu/diffwave-sashimi/README.md

-This is a fork of https://github.com/philsyn/DiffWave-unconditional and https://github.com/philsyn/DiffWave-Vocoder, a reimplementation of the waveform synthesizer in [DIFFWAVE: A VERSATILE DIFFUSION MODEL FOR AUDIO SYNTHESIS](https://arxiv.org/pdf/2009.09761.pdf).
+This repository is an implementation of the waveform synthesizer in [DIFFWAVE: A VERSATILE DIFFUSION MODEL FOR AUDIO SYNTHESIS](https://arxiv.org/pdf/2009.09761.pdf).
-This repository contains code to reproduce the SaShiMi+DiffWave experiments from [It’s Raw!
+It also has code to reproduce the SaShiMi+DiffWave experiments from [It’s Raw!
 Audio Generation with State-Space Models](https://arxiv.org/abs/2202.09729) (Goel et al. 2022).

+This is a fork/combination of the implementations [philsyn/DiffWave-unconditional](https://github.com/philsyn/DiffWave-unconditional) and [philsyn/DiffWave-Vocoder](https://github.com/philsyn/DiffWave-Vocoder).
 This repo uses Git LFS to store model checkpoints, which unfortunately [does not work with public forks](https://github.com/git-lfs/git-lfs/issues/1939).
 For this reason it is not an official GitHub fork.

 ## Overview

 This repository aims to provide a flexible and modular implementation of the DiffWave audio diffusion model.
-The `checkpoints` branch of this repository has the original code used for reproducing experiments from the SaShiMi paper.
+The `checkpoints` branch of this repository has the original code used for reproducing experiments from the SaShiMi paper ([instructions](#pretrained-models)]).
-Instructions for generating samples using checkpoints are in [#pretrained-models].
 The `master` branch of this repository has the latest versions of the S4/SaShiMi model and can be used to train new models from scratch.